What to pack for a cycle tour – Bicycle touring gear list

 Travel tripod

-When you travel solo and want to have pictures of yourself or if you want to take nice night shots, a tripod is a must!
-I used to carry a mini tripod with flexible legs that you can attach to trees, poles and everything but it recently broke and I decided to replace it with a light and cheap regular-size tripod.
-I chose Camprock CP-530 because of its compact weight and additional converter to use with a smartphone.
-I cannot recommend it now, since I’ve only had it for a few months but I will keep you updated!
+When you travel solo and want to have pictures of yourself, or if you want to take nice night shots, a tripod is a must!
+I used to carry a mini tripod with flexible legs that you can attach to trees, poles and other things, but it recently broke.
+I decided to replace it with a light and cheap regular-size tripod.
+I chose Camprock CP-530 because of its compact size and additional converter for use with a smartphone.

 Solar panel

 For five years of my cycle tours, I relied only on a power bank.
-I simply had to stay in a hostel or a B&B once every few nights.
-I recently bought a solar panel, to be a bit more independent.
-I didn’t want to spend too much, I also didn’t like the idea of carrying a big and heavy panel.
+I had to stay in a hostel or a B&B once every few nights to recharge my electronics.
+Since I bought a solar panel, I am more independent.

 Other